-The Computing course equips students with computational thinking and creativity to analyse and solve problems.
+The Computing+ course in SST equips students with computational thinking and creativity to analyse and solve problems.
 Computational thinking is a problem-solving process involving analysis, pattern finding, abstraction and algorithmic design.
-Students use these processes to develop programmes to deal confidently with complex and open ended problems.
+Students use these processes to develop programmes to deal confidently with complex and open-ended problems.

 The DS course equips students with knowledge and skills of the design field through design thinking, design process and fundamentals of three design disciplines: visual communication design, interior and exhibition space design, and architectural design.
 The course aims to nurture an awareness and appreciation of the positive relationships among design, humanity, art, technology, business, culture and economic development.
 As such, it cultivates an awareness of the role of design in shaping one’s experience of visual communication, space, objects and the environment.